openmrs/openmrs-esm-core/packages/framework/esm-framework/docs/API.md

 ▸ **formatPartialDate**(`dateString`, `options?`): ``null`` \| `string`

-Formats the string representing a date, including partial representations of dates, eaccording to the current locale and the given options.
+Formats the string representing a date, including partial representations of dates, according to the current locale and the given options.

 Default options: